Budget Calculator

 Budgeting gives every dollar a job.
 The goal is not restriction.
 The goal is control, margin, and progress.

-- Savings: emergency fund, investing, future goals.
+Emergency fund, investing, retirement, and future goals.

 Budget Categories That Matter